curzel-it/sneakbit/docs/game_design_document.md

 > This document contains game spoilers, lots of AI generated slope and it's garbage in general.

 ## Overview
-SneakBit game concept combines adventure and action elements, allowing players to explore a world populated by demons and to engage in combat with unique mechanics.
+The game combines adventure and action elements, allowing players to explore a world populated by demons and to engage in combat with unique mechanics.
 The player can throw kunai (small knives) to defeat or weaken demonic creatures encountered throughout various landscapes, immersing the player in a journey with elements of both strategy and action wrapped in a gameboy-like pixel art aesthetics.
 Local co-op is also available on PC.

-### Tiling System
+## Tiling System
 The game operates on a grid-based tile system.
 There are two types of tiles:
 * Biomes, which act as a background (water, grass, lava, rocky pavement, parquet, ...)